 - Services that are unduly burdensome, administratively or financially.

-To receive a reasonable accommodation you, the student, must first request the accommodation and provide documentation of the disability.
+To receive an accommodation you, the student, must first request the accommodation.
+In some cases, you may be asked to provide documentation of your disability.
 The Disability Services office is the designated office to certify eligibility for disability services, determine accommodations, and maintain documentation separate from other college records.
 In general, the college will not act on its own to provide an accommodation to a student unless or until one is requested by the student.

 Accommodations are arranged each term and students need to communicate with Disability Services prior to or at the beginning of each term to arrange for academic accommodations.

 What if I have a concern about my accommodations or access to programs, services, or activities?

 At Hennepin Technical College, you are responsible for notifying the Disability Services office if the accommodations that have been provided do not meet your needs.
 If you have attempted to resolve issues related to your accommodations but you feel that HTC has failed to meet your needs, you may file a complaint.
 Complaints generally are about issues such as: